BorneLabs/Grid-Forum/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or feedback, please reach out via GitHub or email me at [brianxborne@gmail.com](mailto:brianxborne@gmail.com).
+For questions or feedback, please reach out via GitHub or email us at [BorneLabs.org](mailto:bornelabs.org@gmail.com).

 ## Links
 - **GitHub Repository:** [The Grid](https://github.com/BrianxBorne/APP-The-Grid)